learn-co-curriculum/phrg-rspec-intro/README.md

 end
 ```

 `let` takes a symbol and a block of code, and executes lazily.
-Meaning, only if you invoke the `let` by using its symbol invocation will the code inside the `let` be run.
+Meaning, only if you invoke `let` by using its symbol invocation will the code inside the `let` be run.
 This is a much better approach than `before`.

 In our spec file using `before`, the `@valid_attributes` and `@invalid_attributes` objects were created in both the `"is valid with standard size"` and `"is invalid with too small a size"` examples.
 That's 4 object creations.

 In our spec file using `let`, the `valid_attributes` object was only created for the `"is valid with standard size"` example.
 And the `invalid_attributes` object was only created for the `"is invalid with too small a size"` example.
 That's 2 object creations.
 (We also don't need to use instance variables.
-Which is wonderful!)
+Which is great!)

-Finally, when using `let`, whatever tests may be in the `"other stuff"` `context` will not create an `attributes` object unless that object is explicitly invoked.
+Finally, when using `let`, any tests in the `"other stuff"` `context` will not create an `attributes` object unless that it is explicitly invoked.
 Using the `before` approach will continue to create these extra things.
 And as our test file grows, that means its execution time will grow longer, needlessly.

 But wait.
 What happens when our spec file starts using more and more `let`s?